kevinlekiller/kwin-effect-shaders/README.md

 Most of the included shaders are from libretro, mpv, SweetFX, vkBasalt.
 You can find the licenses for those shaders in the shader files (src/shaders/).
 I'm not an expert on OpenGL or glsl, if you are, PR's are welcome.
+Antialiasing alternatives:
+If you have a AMD  gpu, see https://docs.mesa3d.org/gallium/postprocess.html#current-filters
+ex. on Steam game: `pp_jimenezmlaa_color=32 %command%`

 ## TODO
 Add more shaders.